The early days of a new blog, podcast, or video channel are actually a sort of magical time.

 - You have a good way to capture visitor email addresses

 You’re not going to get a zillion visitors in the early days.
-But if you can spark and maintain solid relationships with the ones you do get, you’ll start to pick up momentum.
+But if you get good at meeting deadlines so that you consistently serve the ones you do get, you’ll start to pick up momentum.

 #2: Answer the right questions

 Once you (truly, madly, deeply) understand your Who, you’re ready to think about how to best serve them.

 One time-honored tactic comes from sales consultant Marcus Sheridan — answer every question you’ve ever seen, received, or heard of in your topic.

 The idea isn’t to write a 150,000-word manual.
 Instead, make each answer a single blog post — and keep the answers simple and useful.

 This does a few things for you: